Embedding Flutter on the web

 Flutter views and web content can be composed to produce a web application in different ways.
 Choose one of the following depending on your use-case:

-#In full screen mode, the Flutter web application takes control of the whole browser window and covers its viewport completely when rendering.
-This is the default embedding mode for Flutter, and no additional configuration is needed.
+In full page mode, the Flutter web application takes control of the whole browser window and covers its viewport completely when rendering.

 <!DOCTYPE html>